Drabu/PlaceAutocomplete/README.md

 This Kotlin Library is build with MVVM Archetecture and runs on top of RxJava 2.
 The library uses various Rx operators like debounce, throttlefirst operators to reduce network calls and optimze location query.

+## What's New:
+#1 Two different loaders attached, one for getting the list of predicted items and one for getting place details.<br />
+#2 Erase query with a close icon added to clear the text in the field.<br />
+#3 Keeps a record of Recent searches (Be Sure to add the dependency).<br />
+#4 Maintains recent searches in pretty time groups like Today, Yesterday, Earlier this week and previous searches.<br />

 ## Dependencies

 Since this library is build with MVVM Architecture and uses Kotlin, RxAndroid, RxJava 2, Rx Binding,recyclerview, cardview, retrofit and  various android architecture components, so you can find  the dependencies [here](https://github.com/Drabu/PlaceAutocomplete/blob/master/place_autocomplete/build.gradle). and add them to your build.gradle file.